FinaCash/fina-p2p/docs/deal.md

 ## Calculation of transfer amount

-P2P contract is pre-set with a `deal_token`, e.g. SILK token.
+P2P contract is pre-set with several `deal_token`, e.g. SILK token.

 `amount` refers to how many `deal_token` is dealer buying / selling.
 Note that this value is `Uint128`.
-By following the snip-20 convention, this number needs to be divided by 1,000,000 to represent the correct value.
+By following the snip-25 convention, this number needs to be divided by 1,000,000 to represent the correct value.

 `settle_price` refers to the price per each `deal_token`.
 Note that this value is `Uint128`.
-By following the snip-20 convention, this number needs to be divided by 1,000,000 to represent the correct value.
+By following the snip-25 convention, this number needs to be divided by 1,000,000 to represent the correct value.

 (`amount` / 1,000,000 ) * ( `settle_price` / 1,000,000 ) = how much does counterpart need to wire transfer in the basis of the `settle_currency`.
 Or in other word, Wire transfer amount = `amount` * `settle_price` / 1_000_000_000_000.